 Recordings and acoustics simulations have enabled laboratory research, in which controlling for variables is substantially easier.
 Simple simulations have uncovered many factors that improve sound quality, such as early reflections off side walls and the level of reverb surrounding the listener.

 In recent years, concert hall research has been raised to a new level with a method developed at Aalto University in Finland.
 This enables the authentic auditing of concert hall acoustics in a laboratory (see the article here).
 The tools and methods developed allow an extremely precise comparison of concert hall acoustics, and the sensory evaluation methods developed in the wine and food industries have been employed in controlled listening experiments.
 These methods make it much easier to understand the differences between halls and to appreciate why acoustic preferences vary between individuals.
+(See also the article Wheel of Concert Hall Acoustics)

 This methodology as a whole has expanded the scope of the research into a multi-discipline pursuit requiring expertise in physics, sound technology, measurement technology, signal processing, music, perceptual psychology and statistics.